The printer driver screen shots used throughout this tutorial are for

 Step 3 - Print Settings

-Next up, the part of the process that appears to cause
+Next up, are the steps in the procedure that appears to cause

 Figure 6 - Print settings

 now to open the only panel within the